Using Focus Point

-If you have not yet received your code from FOCUS West, please contact Caroline Craig and she'll be happy to provide you with one.
+If you have not yet received your code from FOCUS West, to obtain keycodes, email to email@example.com.

 Pupils should select their school and enter the corresponding keycode on the registration form.
 They will not be required to enter it again.